horker/oxyplotcli/README.md

 OxyPlot CLI is designed for both interactive usage and complex, sophisticated visualization scripting.
 It supports all series, axes and annotations of OxyPlot.

-OxyPlot CLI offers a concept of 'style'.
+OxyPlot CLI provides the 'style' feature.
 A style can apply a set of visual properties to the chart at once.
 Currently, one style named 'ggplot' is provided.
 You can define your own style.

 ## Installation